 There's a lot at stake in these polls.
 Political donors use them to decide which candidates and political issues to bankroll, and savvy congressional representatives consult them to calculate the political risk of backing or splitting with the White House on its legislative agenda.

 But the polling number that grabs the most headlines is the president's job-approval rating.
-Recently, President Donald Trump used to consistently tweet-brag about his outstanding job-approval ratings, even though most poll numbers have his combined approval numbers for time in office so far hovering consistently in the low 40 percent.
+President Donald Trump used to consistently tweet-brag about his outstanding job-approval ratings, even though most poll numbers have his combined approval numbers for time in office so far hovering consistently in the low 40 percent.

-The reason the president is tweeting in March about his rounded-up approval ratings — and the reason Democratic political pundits rushed to correct him — is that job-approval ratings are about more than just stoking or bashing the president's ego.
-They are perhaps the single best predictor of who will win the 2018 midterm elections in November.
+The reason the president was tweeting in March about his rounded-up approval ratings — and the reason Democratic political pundits rushed to correct him — is that job-approval ratings are about more than just stoking or bashing the president's ego.
+They are perhaps the single best predictor of who wins a midterm election.

 Approval Ratings and Midterms

 But even before the president can even consider being re-elected, the U.S. has midterm elections.
 The midterms happen exactly two years after each presidential election and almost always pose a serious challenge for the party in the White House.
 The president's political party has lost seats in the House of Representatives in all but two midterm elections since World War II (exceptions were Bill Clinton in 1998 and George W. Bush in 2002).
 What's interesting is that the severity of the midterm losses appears to be directly related to the popularity of the president.

 Gallup reported in 2010 that when postwar presidents had approval ratings of 50 percent or above at the time of a midterm election, their party only lost an average of 14 seats in the House.
 But if the president had an approval rating of 49 percent or lower, the average loss was 36 seats.
 (Using more recent data from 1970-2014, Bloomberg put the average loss at 33 seats for presidents with approval ratings under 50 percent.)